patka/cassandra-migration/README.md

 ## Script content
 The script format is rather simple.
 It allows one statement per line and lines should be finished with a ';' character.
 Every line that is not empty and is not a single line comment will be executed against the Cassandra instance.
+Single line comments are indicated by either '//' or '--' characters.
 Multi line comments are not supported.

 ## Migrations